KWDB/docs/en/db-administration/db-object-mgmt/ts-db/table-mgmt-ts.md

 :::warning Note

-- Currently, the table name, column name, and tag name do not support Chiese characters.
+- Currently, the table name, column name, and tag name do not support Chinese characters.
 - The optional parameters must be configured in an order of `[RETENTIONS <keep_duration>] [DICT ENCODING] [COMMENT [=] <'comment_text'>] [WITH HASH(<hash_value>)]`.
 Otherwise, the system returns an error.
 - In version 3.0.0, the `activetime` and `partition interval` configurations are ignored.